yasse-ofc/yasse-crawlers/README.md

 &nbsp;

+- 🚧 Use proxies
+- 🚧 Change crawler structure
 - 🚧 Creating crawlers for a lot of sites
 - 🚧 Creating frontend for the site using React
 - 🚧 Creating an API using Express so the user can read from DB without having access to it